jiaoshuntian/ivory-operator/docs/content/tutorial/connection-pooling.md

           memory: 128Mi
 ```

-As PGO deploys the PgBouncer instances using a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) these changes are rolled out using a rolling update to minimize disruption between your application and Postgres instances!
+As IVYO deploys the PgBouncer instances using a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) these changes are rolled out using a rolling update to minimize disruption between your application and Ivory instances!

 ### Annotations / Labels